-The ancient Painting below is showing the Surrender of Roms Emperor Valerian and Roman Senator to Shapour King of Persia (on horse-top).
-Emperor Valerian kneels and begs for mercy from King Shahpur of Persia while the Female Persian cavalry officer (left) is guarding along with nobleman of the Suren clan (with tall “beaked” hat). continue »
+The ancient Painting below is showing the Surrender of Roms Emperor Valerian and Roman Senator to Shapur I the Great King of Persia (on horse-top).
+Emperor Valerian kneels and begs for mercy from King Shahpur of Persia while the Female Persian cavalry officer (left) is guarding along with nobleman of the Suren clan (with tall beaked hat). continue »

 King Shahpur I, invaded Roman Empire territory and took Emperor Valerian prisoner

-Sassanid Persian Elite Warriors vs. the chanceless Roman Army (Battle of Samarra)
+Sassanid Persian Elite Warriors vs. the Roman Army (Battle of Samarra)

-379 C.E. -from Crete of Persia, was the Court Dancer of King Ardeshir II, she is mentioned in the history books as “the apple of the King’s eye”.
+Zenon from Crete of Persia, was the Court Dancer of King Ardeshir II, she is mentioned in the history books as the apple of the King’s eye.
 Dancing appeared in the Persian Mystic court dances.
 The only survivor in Persian dance in its existing condition, which has survived throughout the centuries.
 Dancing was an advanced, protected art form during many dynasties of the Persian Empire.
 Greek texts, detailed descriptions for different forms of Persian dancing, fire dance, sword dance even horse dance (dancing while horseback).
-The name “ ” means: “God-like.”

 The Persian exotic dancing traditions has still survived to the present day of Iran and the most beautiful women in Persia are devoted to the profession of dancing; the transparency of their shift, which is the only covering they use to conceal their persons, the exquisite symmetry of their forms, their apparent agitation, and the licentiousness of their verses, are so many incentives to a passion which requires more philosophy than the Persians possess to restrain.
 In the 1950’s and 60’s, Persian classical dance began a revival but the decline in the monarchy in 1979 was paralleled by a decline in the support and status of dancers.
 Classical Persian dance today continues to evolve in private, combining strength, flexibility, musicality, and art, into what could be considered the epitome of classical Persian dance.